 - Traumatic Brain Injuries

-- Q What are the complications of anoxic brain injuries?
+- Q What are the long-term effects of a childhood injury?